SoCXin/web/source/vim1/HowToUseRPiGPIO.md

 ### Begin to Use RPi.GPIO
 #### Verify that RPI is installed correctly
 There are two locations to confirm.
-* In python2,you can check with this command `cat /usr/local/lib/python2.7/dist-packages/RPi.GPIO-0.6.3.post1.egg-info | grep "OS-Q"`,you will look this.
+* In python2,you can check with this command `cat /usr/local/lib/python2.7/dist-packages/RPi.GPIO-0.6.3.post1.egg-info | grep "Khadas"`,you will look this.
 ```
-Description: This package provides a class to control the GPIO on a Raspberry Pi or OS-Q.
+Description: This package provides a class to control the GPIO on a Raspberry Pi or Khadas.
 ```
-* In Python3, you can check with this command `cat /usr/local/lib/python3.6/dist-packages/RPi.GPIO-0.6.3.post1.egg-info |  grep "OS-Q"`,you will look this again.
+* In Python3, you can check with this command `cat /usr/local/lib/python3.6/dist-packages/RPi.GPIO-0.6.3.post1.egg-info |  grep "Khadas"`,you will look this again.
 ```
-Description: This package provides a class to control the GPIO on a Raspberry Pi or OS-Q.
+Description: This package provides a class to control the GPIO on a Raspberry Pi or Khadas.
 ```
 #### How to Programing The Python Program to control GPIO